-- Use ALL CAPS in the same type of font as the rest of the disquisition.
+- Use ALL CAPS in the same font type as the rest of the disquisition.

-- Use a font size no larger than twice the font size of the normal text in the disquisition.
+- Use a font size no larger than two font sizes larger than the paragraph text of the disquisition.

 - Must be included in the Table of Contents.

 Subheadings appear between paragraphs of text, and do not use the same formatting that is used for the major headings.
 If you use several levels of subheadings, the different levels of subheadings must be easily identifiable.